-Growing outdoors will most definitely lead to huge buds and overall higher yield.
+Growing outdoors will most definitely lead to huge buds and an overall higher yield.
 With the help of the sun and carbon dioxide, the plants will grow extra-large leaves.
 This, in turn, will help accumulate more energy to produce huge buds.

 Assuming that we have a secure location, a plant can grow larger than 180 cm.
 With this size, it can potentially produce around 500 g of dried buds.
-With just 5 to 7 plants that are this size, you have a year’s worth supply of high-quality weed.
+With just 5 to 7 plants that are this size, you have a year’s worth of supply of high-quality weed.
 For patients who use marijuana for medication, this type of yield is especially useful.
 Obviously, growing plants that are this enormous would be impossible indoors.

-Safer for the Grower
+Safer for the grower

 As we know, security is the main issue when growing cannabis outdoors.
 Again, this is the primary reason why cannabis cultivation shifted indoors.
 However, a suitable outdoor location can be even more secure than keeping the plants inside our homes.